ydkim1108/MOLASM/README.md

-# 📡 MOLASM: MEMS-Based Optical Wireless Power Transmission Module
+# MOLASM: MEMS-Based Optical Wireless Power Transmission Module

 This repository contains the Arduino source code and mobile application used in the study:

-> **"Far-Field Wireless Power Transmission Module with MEMS-Based Laser Steering for Optogenetic Applications"**
+> "Far-Field Wireless Power Transmission Module with MEMS-Based Laser Steering for Optogenetic Applications"
 > Published in *iScience*, Cell Press
 > [[DOI will be available]]

 ---

-## 🔧 System Overview
+## System Overview

 The **MOLASM (Mobile Laser Steering Module)** is a MEMS-based wireless optical power transmitter designed to enable far-field battery-less sensor operation.